Chelyabinsk meteor

 The object approached Earth undetected before its atmospheric entry, in part because its radiant (source direction) was close to the Sun.
-Its explosion created panic among local residents, and 1,491 people were injured seriously enough to seek medical treatment.
+1,491 people were injured seriously enough to seek medical treatment.
 All of the injuries were due to indirect effects rather than the meteor itself, mainly from broken glass from windows that were blown in when the shock wave arrived, minutes after the superbolide's flash.
-Some 7,200 buildings in six cities across the region were damaged by the explosion's shock wave, and authorities scrambled to help repair the structures in sub-freezing temperatures.
+Around 7,200 buildings in six cities across the region were damaged by the explosion's shock wave, and authorities scrambled to help repair the structures in sub-freezing temperatures.